 - The Director (1) , who serves as non-voting and ex officio member of the Governance Committee.

 GIER’s current Internal Members of the Governance Committee are:

-- Dr. Eric Nost – College of Social and Applied Human Sciences
+- Dr. Eric Nost – GIER Governance Committee Chair, College of Social and Applied Human Sciences

-- Dr. Hafiz Maherali – College of Biological Sciences
+- Dr. Ryan Norris – College of Biological Sciences

-- To be appointed – College of Arts
+- Dr. Stefan Linquist – College of Arts

 - Dr. Erica Pensini – College of Engineering and Physical Sciences